E-commerce

 March 25, 2026

-You have already chosen your priorities between Instagram, Facebook, Google, or TikTok: all that remains is to properly connect each channel in Shopify, without breaking the catalog or price consistency.
-This guide is deliberately operational: navigation in the admin, order of actions, checks after connection, common pitfalls, and interpretation of the first results.
-For strategic framing and platform comparison, refer to our article social media sales channels: reach more customers on Shopify.
-Here, the goal is implementation: zero scatter, one checklist you can follow line by line.
+You've already chosen your priorities among Instagram, Facebook, Google or TikTok: now all that's left is to properly connect each channel in Shopify, without breaking the catalog or price consistency.
+This guide is deliberately practical: navigation in the admin, sequence of actions, checks after connecting, common pitfalls and reading the first results.
+For strategic framing and platform comparison, refer to our article social media sales channels: reaching more customers on Shopify.
+Here, the goal is implementation: no distractions, a checklist you can follow line by line.

 Summary